 Throughout the years, we did a lot of small projects, designs, competitions and artworks, just for fun, inspiration or investigation.
 There are too many to list them all so here are the ones we had the most fun with.

-In 2005 we were asked by advertising agency Absoluut to make a proposal for the interior of their newly acquired office space in Leuven, Belgium.
+Back in 2005, we were asked by advertising agency Absoluut to make a proposal for the interior of their newly acquired office space in Leuven, Belgium.

-We designed one huge table, travelling like a snake through the entire space, doubling as a sofa and storage unit.
+We designed one huge table, traveling like a snake through the entire space, doubling as a sofa and storage unit.
 In the end, we didn't get the assignment because they found it a bit too outlandish.

 Ghent, Belgium - 2005